Australian Arcade 1Up gaming machine cabinet specs and review

 While this may not matter to you, most of the Arcade 1Up cabinet panels come in at 13mm and under in thickness compared to 18mm higher spec arcade cabinets.

-The standard cabinet height is 116.3cm and with the riser box height is increased to 146.8cm.
+While the standard cabinet height is 117cm, once you add the optional riser kit/ box the total combined height is increased to just shy of 147cm.

 Arcade 1Up arcade machines come in a flat pack and just like IKEA require assembly which is relatively straight forward, however as shipped in cardboard packing, be sure to check panels for any damage.